CopernicaMarketingSoftware/Documentation/SMTPeter/en/personalization-modifiers.md

 With this modifier you can trim trailing white space and new line characters from your text.
-The characters that are trimmed are: spaces, tabs, newlines, carriage returns, vertical tabs, and end of strings.
+The characters that are trimmed are: spaces, tabs, newlines, carriage returns, vertical tabs and end of strings.
 Usage:

 ```text
 {$text}
 ```